sderose/zsh_argparse/docs/zerg_new.md

 ==Help on [zerg_new.sh]==

-Use this to create a new zsh argument parser, giving it a name.
+Use `zerg_new` to create a new zsh argument parser, giving it a name.

-Once you have created your new parser, add your arguments using `zerg_add`, and then actually parse your shell functions arguments with zerg_parse (see help on those for more details):
+Once you have created your new zerg parser, add argument definitions using `zerg_add`, and then parse your shell function's actually arguments with `zerg_parse` (see help on those for more details):

 ```
     myfunc() {